People with epidemic typhus have a fever, an intense headache, and extreme exhaustion, followed by a rash 4 to 6 days later.

 Measures to control lice can help prevent the infection from spreading.
 For example, louse-infested clothing and bedding should be washed with hot water and dried with high heat or be dry cleaned.
 Also, people should avoid contact with flying squirrels and their nests.

 People who have a lice infestation may be given lindane or malathion (which are prescription drugs) to apply to their skin and eliminate the lice Treatment Lice infestation is a parasitic skin infestation caused by tiny wingless insects.
 Lice spread most frequently through close person-to-person contact.
 People with lice usually have severe itching... read more .
 However, because body lice live in people's clothing and bedding, rather than on their skin (as head and pubic lice do), treatment of clothing and bedding is usually adequate.
+Bedding and clothing should be washed at least once a week in hot water (> 130F (> 54 C) and dried on high heat.
+Non-washable clothing and items can be dry-cleaned or sealed in a plastic bag and stored for 2 weeks.
+Bedding and clothing also can be treated with the insecticide permethrin.

 Treatment of epidemic typhus usually consists of the antibiotic doxycycline, given by mouth.
 People take the antibiotic until they improve and have had no fever for 24 to 48 hours, but they must take it for at least 7 days.